OTT OVERVIEW

 A new Reflective Spatial Heterodyne Spectrometer (RSHS) instrument enables high etendue (a measurement of sensor throughput), together with high spectral resolving power, termed R, in an ultra-compact and cost-effective design.

-More about Monolithic Assembly of Reflective Spatial Heterodyne SpectrometerCubeSat Infrared Atmospheric Sounder (CIRAS)
+More about Monolithic Assembly of Reflective Spatial Heterodyne SpectrometerAvailable Resources

 Award Program